petrarca/healthrecords-playground/README.md

 2. **Navigation Service**: Handles routing with context awareness
 3. **Assistant Service**: Provides a natural language interface for interacting with the application
 4. **Search Service**: Enables powerful patient and record search capabilities

+### Architectural Principles

+The application implements a clean separation between UI components and business logic:

+- **UI Components**: Pure presentation layer focused on rendering and user interactions
+  - Components receive data via props and emit events for user actions
+  - Stateless where possible, with local state only for UI concerns
+  - No direct data fetching or business logic within components

+- **Services Layer**: Encapsulates all business logic and data operations
+  - Services are singleton classes that manage specific domains of functionality
+  - Handle data fetching, transformation, and state management
+  - Provide reactive streams of data that components can subscribe to
+  - Abstract away implementation details from the UI layer

+This separation ensures:
+- Better testability of both UI and business logic in isolation
+- Easier maintenance as changes to business logic don't require UI changes
+- Improved reusability of both components and services
+- Clear responsibilities and dependencies between application layers

 ### Key Directories